 Plain white t-shirt

-Children should also wear their usual school jumper and a pair of either plain black or plain navy tracksuit bottoms with plain black trainers for outdoor PE.
+Children should also wear their usual school jumper and a pair of either plain black or plain navy tracksuit bottoms with trainers for outdoor PE.
+Children will have allocated PE days and they should come to school in their PE kit on those days.

-Head scarves and other relgious head wear may be worn.
+Head scarves and other religious head wear may be worn.
 These must plain black, white or navy blue and must be fastened securely.

 Where to buy uniform from: